ghinks/esm-issues-with-td/README.md

-# Sample Repository for Issues Encountered with ESM and double Test for Third Party Node Libraries.
+# testdouble third-party-test-thing with ESM module based tests using Mocha

 This repository exists only for demonstrating a use case that I am failing to understand.